 A popular tourist destination, this bright and chaotic city is a part of the Golden Triangle tourist circuit along with Agra and Delhi, and also serves as a gateway to other Rajasthani cities like Jodhpur, Jaisalmer, and Mount Abu.

 Jaipur also is home to two fantastic UNESCO World Heritage Sites, one of which I visited during my time in the city in February of 2018.
 This city has so much to offer and was such a highlight of my first trip to India.
+If you need to apply for an India e-visa in order to visit the city, you can do so here!
 These are the top 10 things to do in Jaipur, India.

 Located in the very heart of the Old City is one of Jaipur’s most gorgeous and most prominent landmarks, City Palace.
 The popular tourist attraction is actually a complex made up of several buildings, including Chandra Mahal and Mubarak Mahal, and was built by Maharaja Sawai Jai Singh II between 1729 and 1732.